cafjs/caf_dcinabox/README.md

 Starts a simulated cloud to run your app.
 Uses separate Docker containers for a HAProxy-based http router, a Redis backend, and supporting apps for authentication, managing CAs, or registering devices.

+The application can also be directly accessed using the http HOST `localhost`, i.e.,`http://localhost:<externalPort>`.
+Some browser features are only enabled with https or http with `localhost`, i.e., will not work with `*.vcap.me`.
+A valid token in the URL is required.

 Two common usecases of `cafjs run`:

 *  *Quick prototyping mode*: when creating a fresh container image is too expensive.
 Instead, build the app outside the container (`cafjs build`), and mount the host directory in a generic container image.